tbrown122387/pf/README.md

     cmake ..
     make

+If there are no error messages, you will have an executable named `pf_example` in that same directory.
+Running it without command line arguments will prompt you for arguments and tell you how it can be used.

 ## Contributing

 Want to contribute to this project?
 Great!
 Click [here](CONTRIBUTING.md) for details on how to do that.